 I play the role of Aeriella, an aerialist with vertigo, in this “gloriously dark, humane, weird little show” (ThreeWeeks) which is “a short and curly tale of itinerant Circus folk and a Pig who taught himself to read” (Fittings Multimedia Arts).
-The skills I use in this production include acting, dance, aerial silks and percussion.
+I utilise acting, dance, aerial silks and percussion for this dark, funny and twisted children’s play.

 Bonaparte’s travelling circus and marvellous menagerie has hit the skids.
 A zoo with just pigeons, an aerialist with vertigo and a Mr Memory who can’t remember his name.
 No one was coming.
 And then into their lives came a Pig…